conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 <!-- Diagram of the Message -->

-To send a message, a client sends the recipient’s ID, followed by the message bytes, ending with a null byte (\0).
+They can do this by sending the id to the server, followed by a nul-terminated stream of bytes.

 The server, once a complete message is read will forward the bytes to the corresponding peer, without including its ID.